BatchSync is a reliable and high speed solution for automating

 files that have really changed.

-transferred during each sync.
+being transferred during each sync.

 BatchSync is distributed with two executables: Command line sync